firmai/industry-machine-learning/README.md

-# ML and DS Applications in Industry
+# Machine Learning and Data Science Applications in Industry

 ### Admin
 ##### Also instead of "watching"  you can **join** the link-letter, it's already being sent out to about 90 people and you are free to join too.
 I will start sending it out to the public by November 2019.
 Monthly link-sharing list: https://mailchi.mp/ec4942d52cc5/firmai.